kgateway-dev/kgateway/docs/content/reference/cli/glooctl_demo_federation.md

 ---
 ## glooctl demo federation

-Bootstrap a multicluster demo with Gloo Edge Federation.
+Bootstrap a multicluster demo with Gloo Federation.

 ### Synopsis

-Running the Gloo Edge Federation demo setup locally requires 4 tools to be installed and accessible via the PATH: glooctl, kubectl, docker, and kind.
-This command will bootstrap 2 kind clusters, one of which will run the Gloo Edge Federation management-plane as well as Gloo Edge Enterprise, and the other will just run Gloo Edge.
+Running the Gloo Federation demo setup locally requires 4 tools to be installed and accessible via the PATH: glooctl, kubectl, docker, and kind.
+This command will bootstrap 2 kind clusters, one of which will run the Gloo Federation management-plane as well as Gloo Enterprise, and the other will just run Gloo.
 Please note that cluster registration will only work on darwin and linux OS.

 ```
 glooctl demo federation [flags]